 With all these models, a higher score is better and a lower score indicates someone is more likely to miss a payment, which is why creditors might not approve that person's application or charge the person a higher interest rate.

 Similar to how other types of computer software gets updated, FICO and VantageScore periodically update their scoring models.
 As a result, there are multiple versions of each scoring model and each credit scoring model may use slightly different weighting or criteria to determine your credit score.
-The latest base score versions are VantageScore 4.0 and FICO Score 9.

 How to check your credit score